WELCOME

 CURATOR, CHARLENE LAM

-Launching during NYCxDESIGN, New York City’s annual design festival, and Asian American and Pacific Islander Heritage Month, The Grief Gallery presents She Was Asian American.
+The Grief Gallery presents She Was Asian-American, originally launched during NYCxDESIGN, New York City’s annual design festival, and Asian American and Pacific Islander Heritage Month in 2022.

 Coming to America